neuicons/neu/README.md

 # Neu
 Neu is a crisp cohesive growing icon set library that provides wide range categories.
 Based on 24px grid, it will match with any of your app, website, design project.
 Created with a simple basic object, combine it with other shapes, and finish it with passion.
+>1035 in total and counting.
+Have a feedback or issue about it?
+Feel free to [email me](mailto:royyanwijaya@live.com)

 ## How to use
 ### 1. Using CDN